Cross Default - 1992 ISDA Provision

 Related agreements and comparisons

 Cross Default is intended to cover off the unique risks associated with lending money to counterparties who have also borrowed heavily from other people.
-If you try to apply it to contractual relationships which aren’t debtor/creditor in nature — as starry-eyed young credit officers in the thrall of the moment like to — it will give you trouble.
+Now, if — as starry-eyed young credit officers in the thrall of the moment like to — you apply this thinking to contractual relationships which aren’t “term loany” in nature — that is, having long spells where one party is deeply in the hole to the other, and there is not so much as an incoming interest payment due over a period of months to trigger any acceleration — it will give you trouble.

 Under the ISDA Master Agreement, default by a swap counterparty on “Specified Indebtedness” with a third party in an amount above the “Threshold Amount” is an Event of Default under the ISDA Master Agreement — even though the counterparty might be fully up to date with all covenants under the ISDA Master Agreement itself.
 Cross Default thus imports the default rights from some contract the counterparty has given away to some third party random — in fact all default rights it has given away to any randoms — into your ISDA Master Agreement.
 For example, if you breach a financial covenant in your revolving credit facility with some other bank, an entirely different swap counterparty could close you out even if your bank lender didn’t.